brandon-neth/ChapelWebsite/content/parallel.md

 +++
-title = "Chapel: A Parallel-First Language" description = "Parallel computing with the Chapel programming language" keywords = ["TODO"]
+title = "Chapel: Built for Parallelism" description = "Parallel computing with the Chapel programming language" keywords = ["TODO"]
 +++